AdobeDocs/campaign-standard.nl-NL/help/channels/using/transactional-messaging-use-case.md

 1. Omdat dit verplicht is voor op profielen gebaseerde gebeurtenissen, moet u ook een verrijking maken die gericht is op de **[!UICONTROL Profile]** resource.

-1. Creeer samen voorwaarde tussen het gebied van &quot;identiteitskaart van CRM&quot;dat eerder aan het bericht werd toegevoegd, en het overeenkomstige gebied van het **[!UICONTROL Profile]** bron die u hebt uitgebreid. <!--What's the purpose to have created a CRM ID for this event and to have the CRM ID as a join condition? could it be any other field provided you created it in the event?-->
+1. Creeer samen voorwaarde tussen het gebied van &quot;identiteitskaart van CRM&quot;dat eerder aan het bericht werd toegevoegd, en het overeenkomstige gebied van **[!UICONTROL Profile]** bron die u hebt uitgebreid. <!--What's the purpose to have created a CRM ID for this event and to have the CRM ID as a join condition? could it be any other field provided you created it in the event?-->

    ![](assets/message-center_usecase4.png)